liviux/Kubernetes-on-Raspberry-Pi-kubeadm-and-GitOps-Guide/README.md

 - create a variable file, considering there are ansible playboks, bash scripts, kubernetes manifests, helm charts, argocd manifest, etc. > maybe a file with variables and then a script to re-crete all the files and in the README (variables for everything, including application versions, even a custom dns, IPs, etc.)
 - by default gitea to have an github-like theme
 - create a beautiful web app with all the cluster dashboards and links to everything
+- replace minio as they remove features form community version and exactly when this guide was deployed they put minio comuunity version on maintanance mode
+- move in secrets all hardcoded passwords